Advice and Guidance

 Students who complete a Collaborative Programme which is delivered in partnership with a partner institution and is validated by Liverpool John Moores University will be provided with a certificate and/or transcript, as appropriate.
 The award of any certificates and/or transcript are made in line with the Final Transcripts and Awards Certificate Policy and the Certificate and Transcripts for Students on Collaborative Programmes Policy, which are available via the Policy Centre.

-Queries relating to awards should be forwarded to firstname.lastname@example.org.
+Any queries relating to awards should be raised via the Helpdesk.

 Collaborative Student Admissions

-Unless specified otherwise within their contract, the partner will be required to populate a template for new students ahead of each defined entry point.
-The completed template should be emailed to APIS-BST@ljmu.ac.uk for processing and creation of the student record.
+Unless specified otherwise within their contract, the partner will be required to provide details of new students using the template supplied ahead of each defined entry point.
+The completed template should be emailed to the relevant LJMU school for processing and creation of the student record.

 Collaborative Student Enrolment